ffund/tcp-ip-essentials/online-faq.md

 Also note that this does not necessarily include time to prepare for the lab (by reviewing the instructions and the relevant book chapter in advance) and the time to analyze results and answer the questions in Gradescope.

-If you find that you are spending much more than 3-4 hours per week on the lab, please reach out to the lab instructor to ask for help!
+If you find that you are spending much more than 3-4 hours per week on the lab, please reach out to the lab instructor to ask for help (via Zoom office hours or the Q&A site)!
 We can discuss the situation to find out what is taking so long, and help you make any necessary adjustments.
+(Don't wait until the end of the semester - ask for help as soon as you notice the problem, so we can help you as quickly as possible.)

 ## Collaboration/academic integrity